boxyhq/jackson/CONTRIBUTING.md

 ## License

 Jackson is an open-source project released under the [MIT License](LICENSE).
 Your contributions are subject to the terms of this license.

+###Code of Conduct

+Please ensure that your contributions align with our Code of Conduct.
+Be respectful, inclusive, and considerate of others.

 ## Additional Tips